Dynamics on the SU(2,1)-character variety of the one-holed torus: Fibonacci Growth

 The second case is that the set $\Omega(K)$ is infinite, so we can see again that the subgraph $T_\rho (K)$ is infinite because for each $X \in \Omega(K)$ the arc $\widetilde{J}(K, X)$ is non-empty.

 Having addressed both cases, we have proved the proposition. \end{proof}

 In the final part of this section we will show why the Bowditch set $\X_{BQ}$ strictly contains the set $\X_{CC}$ of convex cocompact representations in $\X(F_2, \SU(2,1))$.
-Recall that convex-cocompact representations can be defined in many equivalent ways, especially since $\SU(2,1)$ is a rank $1$ Lie group.
-For example we say that a representation $[\rho]\in \X(F_2, \SU(2,1))$ is \textit{convex-cocompact} if there exists $k, m >0$ such that $|l (\rho (\gamma))| \geq k W(\gamma) - m $ for all $\gamma \in F_2$ (or, equivalently, if the (any) orbit map $\tau_\rho$ is a quasi-isometric embedding).
+Recall that convex cocompact representations can be defined in many equivalent ways, especially since $\SU(2,1)$ is a rank $1$ Lie group.
+For example we say that a representation $[\rho]\in \X(F_2, \SU(2,1))$ is \textit{convex cocompact} if there exists $k, m >0$ such that $|l (\rho (\gamma))| \geq k W(\gamma) - m $ for all $\gamma \in F_2$ (or, equivalently, if the (any) orbit map $\tau_\rho$ is a quasi-isometric embedding).
 We can see from the definition that $\X_{CC} \subset \X_{BQ}.$ We now want to show that this is a proper inclusion.
-We will use a result of Will \cite{Will-07, Will-12} that describes representations of once-punctured tori in $\X(F_2, \SU(2,1))$.
+We will use a result of Will \cite{Will-07, Will-12} that describes a 3 dimensional family of discrete, faithful and type-preserving representations of the once-punctured torus in $\X(F_2, \SU(2,1))$.
+These representations will take simple closed curves to loxodromic elements and will map the commutator to a parabolic unipotent element.
 Let $F_2:=\langle \alpha, \beta \rangle$.
-Since simple closed curves in $S_{1,1}$ corresponds to primitive elements of $F_2$, we can see that the representations $\rho$ described by Will will be in the Bowditch set using one of the characterization above (or also the equivalence with the set of primitive stable representations in $\X(F_2, \SU(2,1))$ as proven by Schlich \cite{schlich}).
+Since simple closed curves in $S_{1,1}$ corresponds to primitive elements of $F_2$, the representations described by Will are in the Bowditch set.
+One can see this using one of our characterizations of $\X_{BQ}$, or the equivalence of $\X_{BQ}$ with the set of primitive stable representations in $\X(F_2, \SU(2,1))$ implied by Schlich \cite{schlich}.
 Remember that the peripheral element corresponds to the commutator, which is not a primitive element.
-The fact that the commutator $[\alpha, \beta]$ is mapped to a unipotent element by these representations $\rho$ prevents them to be convex-cocompact representations.
-If one would like to see other examples of representations that are in $\X_{BQ} \setminus \X_{CC}$ and such that the peripheral element is mapped to a parabolic non-unipotent element, one can use work of Falbel-Parker \cite{Falbel-Parker}, Falbel-Koseleff \cite{Falbel-Kos-rig, Falbel-Kos-circ}, or Parker-Gusevskii \cite{Gus-Parker-03, Gus-Parker-00}.
+The fact that the commutator $[\alpha, \beta]$ is mapped to a unipotent element by Will's representations prevents them from being convex cocompact representations.
+If one would like to see other examples of representations that are in $\X_{BQ} \setminus \X_{CC}$ and such that the peripheral element is mapped to a parabolic non-unipotent element, one can use the work of Falbel-Parker \cite{Falbel-Parker}, Falbel-Koseleff \cite{Falbel-Kos-rig, Falbel-Kos-circ}, or Parker-Gusevskii \cite{Gus-Parker-03, Gus-Parker-00}.
 See also Will \cite{Will-16} for a discussion of these references.
-All of this shows the following result.
+These examples imply the following result.